 Can we name, let’s say, three heroes of your course?

 The first hero who actually inspired the structure of course is Irit Rogoff, who is one of the founders of the discipline of visual cultures.
 She establishes a historical trajectory of critical thinking, which we will mimic in the course: “From Criticism to Critique to Criticality.”
 The second key reference to this course is Hannah Arendt, who worked a lot on humanitarian thinking in the wake of World War II.
 She provides incredible insight on what thinking itself is, what it means to be good.
 We will read her essay called “Thinking and Moral Consideration.”
 And the third reference is represented in the film program of the course: we’ll watch Renzo Marten’s “Enjoy Poverty”, which is one of the most critical pieces of art that really forces one to see the morality of cultural intervention in new ways.

 What projects do you have besides this Moscow course now?

-Volume Magazine we’ve been working with the concept of “learning” and its transformation in the contemporary world.
+Recently with Volume Magazine we’ve been working with the concept of “learning” and its transformation in the contemporary world.
 The topic we’re working on right now is about automation, which starts from the technology of machine learning and how artificial intelligence is radically changing the way we interact with computers and our surroundings.
 We reflect this back through two centuries of political debate surrounding technical automation - it’s a long question of machines.
 This year is actually the two hundredth year anniversary of the end of the Luddites!
 Of course we are not necessarily advocating the Luddites’ position, but see this question of machines as sitting at the cutting edge of the contemporary, and also casting back into history.